flip4dev/blackbird-retoure/README.md

 Blackbird::Retoure.configure do |config|
-  config.username = 'Username of the system user' config.password = 'Password of the system user' config.app_token = 'Application token (CIG'
-  config.app_id = 'Application ID (CIG)'
-  config.environment = :production
+  config.username = 'Username of the system user' config.password = 'Password of the system user' config.app_token = 'Application token for production environment (CIG)' config.app_id = 'Application ID for production environment (CIG)' config.environment = :production
 end
 ```
 #### Sandbox
-For `USERNAME` use your developer id of your developer account and for `PASSWORD` the matching password of your developer account.
+For `username` use your developer id of your developer account and for `password` the matching password of your developer account.

+The settings for `app_token` and `app_id` doesn't need to be set in a sandbox environment.

 #### Production
-For `USERNAME` use your AppId and for the `PASSWORD` use the one time token.
+For `username` use your AppId and for the `password` use the one time token.

-#### Optional configuration options

-TBD
+The settings for `app_token` and `app_id` have to be provided in a production environment.

 ## Development